 Asset allocation acts as an investment strategy that sections your investment portfolio among different asset classes to balance the overall risks and benefits.
 The purpose is to minimise the risk of your investment portfolio even as it captures growth opportunities from the market.
 A permutation of suitable assets with lower correlation is combined into a portfolio.
 This is done in such a way that should one asset experience a dip in market value, the portfolio is buoyed up by the other assets.
 What this does is that there is a balance of risk and return created in the portfolio.
 Additionally, age and risk-appropriate allocation of funds are done to different assets.
 This ensures that liquidity is maintained along with capital protection.

 Each asset class functions differently.
 Therefore, your aim should be to allocate the assets in your portfolio according to your risk tolerance, investment horizon, and goals.
-Investment advisors at TejiMandi consider all these factors before coming up with a unique asset allocation strategy that best suits your profile.
+Sebi-Registered Research Analyst at TejiMandi consider all these factors before coming up with a unique asset allocation strategy that best suits your profile.
 Do check out Teji Mandi Portfolios here.

 Let us find out about the different types of asset classes in detail.